Lolz1243/gitfiti/README.md

 Enjoy!
 All your hard work will be committed and presented to the world in less time than it took me to get out of bed.

-Sponsored by Eclipse and .jar files, with a special shoutout to [gelstudios](https://github.com/gelstudios) for all the incredible foundational work.
+Sponsored by Eclipse and the infamous .jar extension, with a special shoutout to [gelstudios](https://github.com/gelstudios) for all the incredible foundational work.

 ### Next Steps: